Decade Volcanoes: Problems

 Although studies at many Decade Volcanoes have clearly reduced the risks faced by nearby settlements, eruptions at some of the Decade Volcanoes have demonstrated the difficulties faced by the program.
-Eruptions at Japan's Mount Unzen which began shortly before it was designated a Decade Volcano were heavily monitored, but despite this, a large pyroclastic flow killed 43 people, including three volcanologists.
+Eruptions at Japan's Mount Unzen, which began shortly before it was designated a Decade Volcano, were heavily monitored.
+Despite this, a large pyroclastic flow killed 43 people, including three volcanologists.

-Later, a 1993 Decade Volcano conference in the city of Pasto, Colombia ended in disaster when several attending scientists mounted an impromptu expedition to the crater of Galeras.
+Later, a 1993 Decade Volcano conference in the city of Pasto, Colombia, ended in disaster when several attending scientists mounted an impromptu expedition to the crater of Galeras.
 An unexpected eruption while they were at the summit killed six scientists and three tourists.

 Civil unrest in the vicinity of several of the Decade Volcanoes has also interfered with the program.
 The civil war in Guatemala affected studies of Volcán Santa María until a ceasefire was called in 1996, while ongoing civil war in the Democratic Republic of the Congo has hampered studies of Nyiragongo volcano.
 More generally, scarce resources for volcano studies have led to programs competing for limited funding.